tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

 ## About Swagger

-Swagger is one of the most specifications for REST APIs for a number of reasons:
+Swagger is one of the most popular specifications for REST APIs for a number of reasons:

 * Swagger generates an interactive API console for people to quickly learn about and try the API.
 * Swagger generates the client SDK code needed for implementations on various platforms.